-The Separation Rapids property consists of seventeen "new" mineral claims and one mining lease covering a combined area of approximately 3,910 hectares ("ha") (9,172 acres) in the Paterson Lake Area, Kenora Mining Division, Ontario, all of which are owned 100% by Avalon.
-The claims are referred to as new claims as the Ontario government changed the claim system in 2019 with the change having no material effect on Avalon's property.
+The Separation Rapids property consists of seventeen mineral claims and one mining lease covering a combined area of approximately 3,910 hectares ("ha") (9,172 acres) in the Paterson Lake Area, Kenora Mining Division, Ontario, all of which are owned 100% by Avalon.
 The lease covers an area of 420.39 hectares over the area of the main lithium pegmatite deposit and adjacent lands that may be used for mine development infrastructure.
 The deposit is a potential source of lithium minerals for use in the glass and ceramics industry and specialty composite materials as well as lithium compounds for the battery industry.

-During fiscal 2018, the Company completed an updated PEA on a simplified business model that focuses on initial production of lithium mineral concentrates for the glass industry, with potential for future expansion into production of the battery materials lithium carbonate and/or lithium hydroxide.
+During fiscal 2018, the Company completed an updated preliminary economic assessment ("PEA") on a simplified business model that focuses on initial production of lithium mineral concentrates for the glass industry, with potential for future expansion into production of the battery materials lithium carbonate and/or lithium hydroxide.
 This smaller scale development model reduces capital expenditure requirements substantially from the original model completed in September, 2016, while generating attractive returns and reducing overall business and permitting risk.